 Main Results: A total of 22 studies (6 case reports, 3 case series [including 26 cases], and 13 comparative studies) were included in our systematic review.
 The 32 identified cases suggest a possible link between drospirenone-containing OCPs and venous and arterial thrombosis.
+VTE was the primary outcome in all included comparative studies.
 Incidence rates of VTE among drospirenone-containing OCP users ranged from 23.0 to 136.7 per 100 000 woman-years, whereas those among levonorgestrel-containing OCP users ranged from 6.64 to 92.1 per 100 000 woman-years.
-The rate ratio for VTE among drospirenone-containing OCP users of OCPs and from 1.0 to 3.3 compared to levonorgestrel-containing OCPs users.
+The rate ratio for VTE among drospirenone-containing OCP users ranged from 4.0 to 6.3 compared to non-users of OCPs and from 1.0 to 3.3 compared to levonorgestrel-containing OCPs users.
 The arterial effects of drospirenone-containing OCPs were inconclusive.